 As of April 2020, the responsibility for determining the status of the worker for tax purposes will move from the worker to the end client.
 These changes reflect changes made in the Public sector in April 2017.
-It will affect all payments made on or after 6th April 2020 to limited companies.
+It will affect all work completed after 6th April 2021 to limited companies.